a-chacon/a-chacon.github.io/_posts/en/2023-07-07-docker-compose-mariadb-phpmyadmin.md

 ---
 layout: post
-title: "My docker-compose.yml to raise MariaDB (MySQL) and phpMyAdmin."
+title: "docker-compose.yml to raise MariaDB (MySQL) and phpMyAdmin."
 categories: [Docker, MariaDB, PhpMyAdmin, MySQL]
 excerpt: It is common to develop a project that uses MySQL as a relational database and you need a graphical administrator to manage your databases.
 Here I will show you how to build MariaDB and phpMyAdmin at once with a docker compose file with persistence.
 image: /assets/images/mariadb.jpg